NotAShelf/notashelf.dev/apps/notashelf.dev/posts/on-editors-and-things.md

 ## Closing Thoughts

-If this reads off as a little pessimistic, worry not.
+If this reads as a little pessimistic, worry not.
 Nothing is changing anytime soon, or at least nothing is changing for the _worse_ anytime soon.
 I will continue writing on this blog, and I will continue working on nvf as Neovim appears to be my forever editor.
 This was a temporary break from my usual pace of detailed, technical writing that takes more time and an opportunity to get some things off my chest, or out of my mind.
-As I've said before, there are multiple articles in the writing, but I would like to hear what you think I should write about too.
-Nix ecosystem is weirdly obscure, and sometimes independent blog articles do better than official documentation for learning.
+As I've said before, there are multiple articles in the works, but I would like to hear what you think I should write about too.
+The Nix ecosystem is weirdly obscure, and sometimes independent blog articles do better than official documentation for learning.

 If you have read this far, thank you.
-I would also like to hear your thoughts on an of the things I've talked about above.
+I would also like to hear your thoughts on any of the things I've talked about above.
 Feel free to reach out to me anytime.
 That said, this is all I have time for today.
 Thank you for reading.